IvanStoychev/IvanStoychev.Useful.String.Extensions/Nuget Readme.md

     Console.WriteLine(outputStart);
     Console.WriteLine(outputEnd);

+    // Result
-    // Outputs are:
+    // ------
-    // "In the beginning there was bread."
+    // outputStart = "In the beginning there was bread."
-    // "In the end there was jam.""
+    // outputEnd   = "In the end there was jam."
+.

 All methods have a detailed summary.
 For a complete list of all methods in the library and details on them consult the [wiki](https://github.com/IvanStoychev/IvanStoychev.Useful.String.Extensions/wiki).